pkovarynng/CarND-Advanced-Lane-Lines/writeup.md

 The `cv2.findChessboardCorners()` function failed for three of the calibration images.
 Could be that they don't have the sufficient white border around the edges.

+The camera calibration step returns the following important pieces of information that will be used in the first step of my image processing pipeline, the distortion correction:
+1. calibration matrix
+2. distortion coefficients

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I include the following distortion-corrected test image:

 ![alt text][image2]

+The distortion-correction is performed using the `cv2.undistort()` function, the camera calibration matrix and the distortion coefficients returned from the camera calibration.
+The call to this OpenCV function can be found in my `process_image()` function in line 366 in the `p2.py` file.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.